Hi there, I’m Melissa Hereford.

 Melissa’s got a powerful message to share, and she delivers it so exceptionally well that I was eager to ask her back to record a bonus interview just for members of my coaching program.
 I’m THRILLED to be able to offer them a few more pearls of Melissa’s wisdom, to help reinforce that they have the right to take care of themselves.”

-READ MELISSA’S ARTICLES AT FAIRYGODBOSS.COM
+READ MELISSA’S ARTICLES

 MORE THOUGHTS ABOUT WHY NEGOTIATIONS MATTER